system-f/fp-course/projects/TicTacToe/TicTacToe.markdown

 * `move`: takes a tic-tac-toe board and position and moves to that position (if not occupied) returning a new board.
 This function can only be called on a board that is empty or in-play.
 Calling `move` on a game board that is finished is a *compile-time type error*.

+*(optional)*  If fewer than 5 moves have been played, then this guarantees that the game is still in play, and so calling `move` will never produce a type-error in this case.

 * `whoWon`: takes a tic-tac-toe board and returns the player that won the game (or a draw if neither).
 This function can only be called on a board that is finished.
 Calling `whoWon` on a game board that is empty or in-play is a *compile-time type error*.
 As an optional consideration, `whoWon` should never be a draw if fewer than nine moves have been played.
 In the case that the game is completed, but fewer than nine moves have been played, return a value that can only be one of two possibilities (the winner) and never a draw.

 * `playerAt`: takes a tic-tac-toe board and position and returns the (possible) player at a given position.
 This function works on any type of board.

 * `takeBack` *(optional)*: takes either a finished board or a board in-play that has had at least one move and returns a board in-play.
 It is a compile-time type error to call this function on an empty board.

+* `isDraw` *(optional)* if called on a game with fewer than 9 moves, a compile-time type-error results.

-* Other API functions that you may see fit.
-These can be determined by also writing an interactive console application that uses the API -- other useful functions are likely to arise.
+* Other API functions that might be considered useful for general API use.
+Ensure that it is not possible to violate the game rules of tic-tac-toe.
+These functions can often be determined by also writing an interactive console application that uses the API -- other useful functions are likely to arise.

 You should write automated tests for your API.
 For example, the following universally quantified property holds true: